We are delighted to be working with South African Tourism as our headline destination partner for the 2019 Wildlife & Safari Travel Show.

 Born and bred in Lancashire, Alison has been fascinated by sharks and marine life from a very young age.
 At 20 she graduated from the University of Wales with an honours degree in marine biology, and spent time as scuba-diving instructor before heading to South Africa where she became marine biologist for the Dyer Island Conservation Trust in Gansbaai, on the coast of South Africa.
 Over the last ten years, Alison has harnessed her passion for sharks and marine wildlife, guiding shark diving trips and taking travellers out on the water to see the Marine Big 5.
 Gansbaai in the Western Cape of South Africa is an absolute haven for marine wildlife, home to African penguins, white sharks, Southern Right Whales, Cape Fur Seals, dolphins, skates, rays as well as an abundance of birdlife – she challenges anyone to find another place on Earth that can offer such diversity so close to shore.
 Alison is a true expert and ambassador for marine life and marine conservation, and will be at Wildlife & Safari Travel Show throughout both days, delivering her expert insight into South Africa’s marine wildlife.

-Don’t miss Alison’s talk on Saturday 12 October in the WSC Stories theatre 13:20 to 13:50.
+Don’t miss Alison’s talk on Saturday 12 October in the WSC Stories theatre.
 To find out more, please click here.